How to talk to your child about relationships

 Support if you're worried about your child's relationship

-Realising that your child may be involved in an unhealthy relationship can be upsetting and worrying for parents and carers.
-It can also be difficult to know if something’s wrong or how to help them.
-We can help you to spot the signs of an unhealthy relationship and know what to do if you’re worried.
+Realising that your child may be involved in an unhealthy relationship is upsetting and worrying.
+We can help you to spot the signs of an unhealthy relationship.
+And support you with what to do if you’re worried.

 Signs that a child might be in an unhealthy relationship are:

-- Becoming isolated and spending little time with family or friends.
+- spending little time with family or friends

-- Controlling behaviour, such as being told what to wear, always needing to let the person know where they are or what they’re doing or having their social media accounts monitored.
+- always needing to let the person know where they are or what they’re doing

-- Feeling pressured or like they have to do things they’re uncomfortable with.
-This could include being pressured into sex or to send nudes or sexual images.
+- feeling like they have to do things they’re uncomfortable with.
+This could include being pressured into sex or to send nudes or sexual images

-- Being prevented from working or going to school or college or feeling reluctant to go to school.
+- being prevented from working or going to school or college

-- Persistent changes to a child's mood or behaviour can also be a sign that something's wrong.
+- persistent changes to a child's mood or behaviour can be a sign that something's wrong

 If you’re worried a child or young person might be experiencing grooming, sexual, emotional or physical abuse, it’s important to get help right away.
 Our trained helpline counsellors can offer support and advice over the phone on 0808 800 5000 or online.
 Children and young people can also contact Childline to get support themselves.